campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

          cd ~/linux_tweet_app

-2. Display the contents of the Dockerfile.
+2. Display the contents of the Dockerfile.  (note the DocumentRoot for nginx is `/usr/share/nginx/html/`) ` cat Dockerfile

-         cat Dockerfile